Key Layers, Sources, and How to Interpret Them

 How to Use the Building Exposure data

-Why Are This Data Important?
+Why is this Data Important?

 Example of use